 Nursing Goal: NCLEX pass rates will be at or above 90%.NCLEX Pass Rates for LC Nursing Graduates

-LaGrange College’s pass rates, from 2017 – 2021, have ranged from a low of 84% to 90%, which means that LaGrange College nursing students are meeting the threshold indicated.
+LaGrange College’s pass rates, from 2017 – 2021, have ranged from a low of 54% to 90%, which means that LaGrange College nursing students have met the threshold indicated for three out of the past five years.

 -